I move amendment No. 1:

-My colleague, who is well able to speak on behalf of the Government, will have outlined my position to the House.
-I do not believe that the wording should be changed.
+My colleague who is well able to speak on behalf of the Government will have outlined my position to the House.
+I do not believe the wording should be changed.
 This is based on the legal advice I have received from the Attorney General and the engagement I have had with the clinical community.
-This includes the leading obstetricians in the country and people who provide me with clinical advice, in particular, my chief medical officer.
+It includes the leading obstetricians in the country and people who provide me with clinical advice, in particular, my chief medical officer.

 The wording used in this section, as the Minister of State, Deputy Catherine Byrne, outlined to the Seanad, has been considered from a medical perspective.
 It has been done with a view to ensuring flexibility for medical practitioners.
 I have pointed out to some of my colleagues in the House that I am not approaching the Bill from the point of view of broadening the grounds but rather based on what we committed to doing.
 Equally, I am not engaging in this for the purpose of trying to restrict the grounds or make the Bill more restrictive.

-He has made it clear but I will allow you to come in again, Senator.
+The Minister has made it clear, but I will allow Senator Mullen to come in again.
 It is not my intention to stymie debate.

 No, I understand that.
 I am grateful to the Minister for coming back.
 The facts are here.
-I have raised some specific questions to which I have not had an answer.
+I have raised some specific questions to which I have not had answers.

-I asked the Minister whether he could refer to a specific situation where the current Medical Council guidelines were found to be too restrictive or to have had a chilling effect.
-I asked whether the word "necessary" has been, is being or is required to be interpreted as meaning absolutely 100% necessary, as the Minister said in the Dáil on Committee Stage, such that doctors cannot exercise their clinical judgment.
-I asked the Minister which doctor or doctor representative bodies told him that.
+I asked the Minister whether he could refer to a specific situation where the current Medical Council guidelines had been found to be too restrictive or to have had a chilling effect.
+I asked whether the word "necessary" had been, was being or was required to be interpreted as meaning absolutely 100% necessary, as the Minister said in the Dáil on Committee Stage, such that doctors cannot exercise their clinical judgment.
+I asked the Minister which doctor or doctor representative bodies had told him that.
 The claim that the current Medical Council guidelines use of the word "necessary" is problematic will come as major news to many obstetricians practising today.
 I asked the Minister what actual negative effect it had had on obstetric practice.
-I asked whether he could give an example of a case, since the guidelines have been revised, of where a termination to save the life of a woman was refused because it was not necessary, and where this judgment turned out to be incorrect and lives were lost as a result.
-I asked why the Minister had not sought amendment to the Medical Council guidelines since they were last revised in 2016 in the light of any such problems.
+I asked whether he could give an example of a case, since the guidelines have been revised, of where a termination to save the life of a woman had been refused because it was not necessary and where this judgment had turned out to be incorrect and lives were lost as a result.
+I asked why the Minister had not sought amendment to the Medical Council guidelines since they were last revised in 2016 in the light of such problems.

 The Minister is the person who wants to change the standard word.
 He has elevated the word to mean absolutely 100% necessary.
 I believe this is intended to give us a picture that it is difficult to reach that test.
-Yet, since "necessary" is the word that is in the Medical Council guidelines, I believe we are entitled to more than mere vague references to legal advice and reference to obstetricians, because the Minister is the person who wants to change it.
-I am suggesting is that the word "appropriate" is unusual and falls short of the current word used in broadly similar situations.
+Since "necessary" is the word that is included in the Medical Council guidelines, I believe we are entitled to more than mere vague references to legal advice and reference to obstetricians because the Minister is the person who wants to change it.
+I am suggesting that the word "appropriate" is unusual and falls short of the current word used in broadly similar situations.
 My questions are reasonable.